Binary-Finery/JetDB/README.md

 - min SDK 16 (Android Jellybean 4.1)
 - written in Java

+A lightweight, easy-to-use Android library that provides awesome activity transition animations.

+To download the demo app for this library from Google Playstore so you can see it in action,

 ## Installation

 Add this into your root build.gradle file: